microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deployment.md

 ### Steps at high level

-1. Deploy the pipeline using the given ARM template.
+1. Deploy the pipeline to [Azure Container App](https://learn.microsoft.com/en-us/azure/container-apps/?ocid=AID3042118) using the given ARM template.
-1. Provide access of the FHIR service to the Azure Function that was deployed in the previous step.
+1. Provide access of the FHIR service to the Container App that was deployed in the previous step.
 1. Verify that the data gets copied to the Storage Account.
 If data is copied to the Storage Account, then the pipeline is working successfully.
 1. Provide access of the Storage Account and the Synapse workspace to your account for running the PowerScript mentioned below.
 1. Provide access of the Storage Account to the Synapse Workspace to access the data from Synapse.